Shanmukhi1920/Heart-Failure-Prediction/README.md

 # Heart Disease Prediction Project

 ## Overview
-This project focuses on analyzing and predicting heart disease using a dataset of clinical parameters.
-The analysis is detailed in an R Markdown document, `heart.Rmd`, and utilizes a variety of R libraries for data processing and machine learning.

-## Dataset
-The dataset (`heart.csv`) comprises clinical measurements that are potential indicators of heart disease.
-Key parameters include age, sex, chest pain type, resting blood pressure, cholesterol levels, fasting blood sugar, resting electrocardiographic results, maximum heart rate, exercise-induced angina, ST depression induced by exercise, and the slope of the peak exercise ST segment.
+This project analyzes clinical data to predict heart disease risk.
+It demonstrates the application of data science techniques in healthcare, potentially aiding early diagnosis and prevention strategies.

-## File Descriptions
+## Repository Contents
 - `heart.csv`: Contains the dataset used for the analysis.
 - `heart.Rmd`: An R Markdown document authored by Shanmukhi, dated 2022-11-09.
 It includes the analysis process, covering data loading, preprocessing, and machine learning models for prediction.

-## Prerequisites
-The project requires R and several R packages, including:
-- `tidyverse`, `dplyr`, `caret`, `e1071`, `ggplot2`, `rpart`, `ggfortify`, `kknn`

-## How to Run
-1. Ensure R and the necessary packages are installed.
-2. Set the working directory to the location of the dataset and R Markdown file.
-3. Run the `heart.Rmd` file in RStudio or a similar environment to view the analysis.

 ## Analysis Workflow
 The `heart.Rmd` file includes sections on:
 - **Data Gathering and Integration**: Importing the Heart Failure Prediction Dataset from Kaggle.
 - **Loading Required Libraries**: Including data manipulation, visualization, and machine learning libraries.
 - **Detailed Analysis**: Steps for preprocessing, exploratory data analysis, and model building.

+## How to Run
+1. Ensure R and the necessary packages are installed.
+2. Set the working directory to the location of the dataset and R Markdown file.
+3. Run the `heart.Rmd` file in RStudio or a similar environment to view the analysis.

 ## Results
 1. The dataset contains 12 Columns in which 5 are categorical and 7 are integer/numerical.